-- 4 In the Control Panels tab choose which color grading control panel hardware you have connected to your system.
-DaVinci Resolve supports the current DaVinci Resolve control panels but can also be used with third party panels from Avid, JLCooper, Oxygen Tec and Tangent Devices.
-Details on connection follow later in this guide. - The Advanced tab is generally not required by most facilities as it's for specific system configurations.
-You should leave this blank unless directed otherwise. - 5 After changing any of these preferences select save and restart the DaVinci Resolve application.
+4 In the Control Panels tab choose which color grading control panel hardware you have connected to your system.
+DaVinci Resolve supports the current DaVinci Resolve control panels but can also be used with third party panels from Avid, JLCooper and Tangent Devices.
+Details on connection follow later in this guide.
+NOTE The Avid Artist Color does not work with the DaVinci Resolve App Store version due to Apple sandbox restrictions.

+The Advanced tab is generally not required by most facilities as it's for specific system configurations.
+You should leave this blank unless directed otherwise.

+5 After changing any of these preferences select save and restart the DaVinci Resolve application.